Lesson 1 of6

 WHO WROTE IT?

 The superscription (1:1) attributes the book to Zephaniah and traces his genealogy back to Hezekiah.
-The Bible does mention other persons named Zephaniah, notably a priest in Jeremiah (21:1; 29:25, 29; 37:3; 52:24), but there is no linkage to the Zephaniah named in the superscription.
+The Bible does mention other individuals named Zephaniah, notably a priest in Jeremiah (21:1; 29:25, 29; 37:3; 52:24), but there is no other linkage to the Zephaniah named in the superscription.
 It is often claimed that Zephaniah had a royal background based on his ancestry.
 The superscription, however, does not call Hezekiah a king.
 It is best to admit that besides having the name Zephaniah, we know nothing else about the author.

 WHEN WAS IT WRITTEN?